-Created by the Aviation Industry Computer-Based Training Committee in 1993 (see what we mean by doozy?), the intent of AICC was to reduce costs for computer-based training by producing eLearning specifications for Learning Management Systems.
+Created by the Aviation Industry Computer-Based Training Committee in 1993, the intent of AICC was to reduce costs for computer-based training by producing eLearning specifications for Learning Management Systems (LMS).
 The idea was that if an LMS could accept AICC-compliant eLearning content, it could host and deliver any content that complies with the AICC Guidelines and Recommendations (AGRs).

 Whether or not AICC is relevant today is mostly a closed question.
 While most learning platforms can accept AICC-compliant content, the specification is no longer being maintained or updated because the AICC group—the folks responsible for maintaining and updating the specification—dissolved in 2014.
 AICC is also not commonly used outside the U.S.

 In 2018, AICC was called a “defunct dinosaur” in a Software Advice article about choosing a technical standard for eLearning content.
-The magazine surveyed 150 learning and development professionals, and only 23% used AICC, while 62% used SCORM.
-While it may not be in use much anymore, it did form the basis for SCORM and all other eLearning specifications that followed it.
+The magazine surveyed 150 learning and development professionals, and only 23 percent used AICC, while 62 percent used SCORM.
+While it may not be in use much anymore, it did pave the way for SCORM and all other eLearning specifications that followed it.